Fall 2024 Seminar Opportunities

-Various programs host seminars throughout the summer.
+Various seminars are available throughout the fall.
 Below are some opportunities for prospective and current undergraduate researchers.

 To register for a virtual seminar, you must login with your email associated with the Zoom account.
 Purdue users can use this link.